whisperglen/heretic2-files/readme.md

 2. [Patching H2Common.dll to add nullchecks when deallocating resources](heretic2_h2common_nullchecks.md)

 ## Remix PBR and relight Mod contents:
-- Updated so far with PBR and extra lights the following maps: ssdocks, sswarehouse, sstown
+- Updated so far with PBR and extra lights the following maps: ssdocks, sswarehouse, sstown (many old textures are still present)
 - Weapon projectiles and effects either spawn a remix light and/or are low-key emmisive to be visible in the dark
 - Two flashlights are available (necessary for the untouched maps):
   1. bind f "suckitdown light" -> this will toggle the Light Shrine effect